Animals That Live In Caves

 They don’t have the same pigmentation as other crayfish which makes them white in color.
 They have also developed longer antennae to help them feel their way through the darkness.

-They do not have any eyesight as the cave systems are so dark it is not necessary.
+They do not have any eyesight as the caves are so dark it is not necessary.

 There are lots of different species of animals that will use caves for temporary shelter.
 This could be to help them hide from a predator, or to avoid a storm or particularly bad weather.

-Some of these animals include rats, raccoons, foxes, and birds.
+Some of these animals include rats, raccoons, foxes, and some birds

 Summary